geomesa/geomesa.github.io/_posts/2014-08-05-geohash-substrings.md

 the explanation in this short note.
-The full version as used within the query planner can be found nested inside the [getUniqueGeohashSubstringsInPolygon](https://github.com/locationtech/geomesa/blob/master/geomesa-utils/src/main/scala/org/locationtech/geomesa/utils/geohash/GeohashUtils.scala#L914) routine, where it enables GeoMesa to enumerate the unique
+The full version as used within the query planner can be found nested inside the [getUniqueGeohashSubstringsInPolygon](https://github.com/locationtech/geomesa/blob/master/geomesa-utils/src/main/scala/org/locationtech/geomesa/utils/geohash/GeohashUtils.scala#L914) method, where it enables GeoMesa to enumerate the unique
-sub-strings of larger Geohashes quickly and efficiently, expediting the entire query-planning process.
+substrings of larger Geohashes quickly and efficiently, expediting the entire query-planning process.

 ### Addendum